parallella/pal/README.md

 See LICENSE for full license text unless otherwise specified.

 ##Contribution
 Our goal is to make PAL a broad community project from day one.
-Some of these functions are tricky, but the biggest challenge with this library is real the volume of code that needs to be typed in.
-If you know C, you are ready to contribute.
+Some of these functions are tricky, but the biggest challenge with the PAL library is real the volume of functions and code.
 If just 100 people contribute one function, we'll be done in a no time!
 PAL is designed to be very modular to facilitate parallel contributions.
 Instructions for contributing can be found [HERE](CONTRIBUTING.md).
+If you know C, your are ready to contribute!!!

 ##A Simple Example